Covered Workers & Annual Pay - 2012 Annual Summary

 The Information sector is composed of establishments engaged in publishing, Internet publishing, motion picture and sound recording, broadcasting, telecommunications, Internet service providers, data processing and all other information services.
 The 'information economy' of our world today includes both the concept of industries primarily producing, processing and distributing information, as well as the trend of industries using available information and information technology to increase productivity.

-The Publishing subsector (NAICS 511) had an increase of nine establishments and a decrease of 58 workers during 2011.
-There continues to be controversy regarding print media versus electronic media, with the Internet proving to be a highly used news source in addition to, and for some in lieu of, traditional print media.
-Internet is also more cost efficient, which has contributed to this subsector having a decline in workers.
+The Publishing subsector (NAICS 511) decreased by three establishments and 13 workers during 2012.
+There continues to be controversy regarding print media versus electronic media, with the Internet proving to be highly used news source in addition to, and for some, in lieu of traditional print media.
+Internet is also more cost efficient which has contributed to this subsector having a decline in workers.
 This cultural turn of events has led to a steady decline in newspaper circulations across the country, which in turn impacts worker levels in this industry.
-The annual pay in this industry increased by 5.2 percent for a 2011 average of $32,132.
+The annual pay in this industry did increase by 1.3 percent for a 2012 average of $32,536.

-The Motion Picture and Sound Recording subsector (NAICS 512) had a decrease of 20 workers for 2011.
-The annual pay for this industry had a slight increase of 2.3 percent for a 2011 average of $12,062, compared to a 2010 average of $11,786.
+The Motion Picture and Sound Recording subsector (NAICS 512) had a decrease of 11 workers for 2012.
+The annual pay for this industry increased slightly by 1.6 percent for a 2012 average of $12,253.
 This low pay is indicative of a large number of part-time workers.

-The Data Processing, Hosting and Related Services (NAICS 518) subsector had an increase, showing an additional nine workers (11.1 percent), for a total annual average employment of 90 workers in 2011.
-The average annual pay for this subsector increased 12.7 percent for a 2011 average of $63,567 compared to an average of $56,392 in 2010.
+The Data Processing, Hosting and Related Services (NAICS 518) subsector showed a loss of 12 workers (13.3 percent), for an annual average employment level of 78 workers in 2012.
+The average annual pay for this subsector significantly increased to $83,485 (31.3 percent) compared to an average of $63,567 in 2011.
+Some large bonuses paid out in this subsector contributed to the annual pay increase in 2012.
 Industries in this subsector provide the infrastructure for hosting and/or data processing services.